peterpeterp/dyn_adjustment_benchmark/README.md

 ## Motivation

 The aim is to estimate the dynamic trend in a specific target variable from a standard climate change simulation (comparable to observations).
-The result of the dynamic trend estimation is going to be evaluated with a counterfactual piControl-nudged simulation that is supposed to only contain the dynamic trend of the cliamte change simulation (see below).
+The result of the dynamic trend estimation is going to be evaluated with a counterfactual piControl-nudged simulation that is supposed to only contain the dynamic trend of the climate change simulation (see below).

 ## Data